ElizaTWF/APIness/README.md

   Download and install

 ### A free MongoDB account.
+  This is the database you will be saving all your API data into.
-  This will have to be  set up in advance which you will need the login, password and URL details for.
+  It will have to be  set up in advance which you will need the login, password and URL details for.
   Set up the account from here - https://www.mongodb.com/cloud/atlas

 ## Plan